arvindn05/nova-specs/specs/rocky/approved/glance-image-traits.rst

 Based on the `ironic driver traits spec`_ implemented we need to send image traits to ironic similar to how we are sending `extra_specs` traits to ironic.

+**Dealing with rebuild**

+In case of rebuild with new image(host and flavor staying the same), we need to make sure the image traits(if updated) are taken into account.
+Ideally the scheduler would request new candidates from placement, but this is problematic in-case the compute is close to full as the current host will be excluded.
+This is described in the issue `rebuild shouldn't check with placement`_.

+To solve the issue, the scheduler can request traits of current host using the existing `GET /resource_providers/{hostUUID}/traits` API and try to match the traits returned for the current host against the traits specified in the image.

+If the traits do not match, `NoValidHost` exception will be raised before the filters are run.
+If the traits match, then the request will continue to be processed as it does currently(passing through the various filters etc)

 Alternatives
 ------------